Neighborhoods of Oklahoma City: NW Expressway / Belle Isle Corridor

 Mayfair and Belle Isle are a pair of middle class, mid-century neighborhoods surrounded by Penn Square Mall and Integris - Baptist Medical Center.
-Penn Square Mall is one of Oklahoma's most upscale shopping malls with retailers like Apple, J. Jill, Coach, and Cache', Penn Square is also one of the city's most popular malls and constantly ranks among the most profitable malls in the country.
+Penn Square Mall is one of Oklahoma's most upscale shopping malls.
 Also nearby is Lake Hefner, a favorite spot for bikers and joggers, with a trail system around the entire municipal reservoir.
 The entire area is located within Oklahoma City limits.

 Northwest Expressway, the city's main artery to the northwestern suburbs, is a strip mall-filled, restaurant-bearing, continuously congested (by Oklahoma standards) six-lane boulevard with highway intersections, hotels, and office towers scattered along at various intervals.
 The Northwest Expressway Corridor includes most of the large scale high-rises, office towers, and hotels outside of downtown (including the architecturally interesting 360 at Founders Plaza).

 The area contains several large employers.
 Medicine has a significant presence in the area with both Integris-Baptist Medical Center and Deaconess Hospital headquartered within blocks of each other.
-Other businesses of interest include Valliance Bank, First State Bank, and Ackerman McQueen Advertising.
 Many energy-related businesses have offices in the area.

 Nichols Hills and The Village

-The City of Nichols Hills, just north of Belle Isle, is an enclave of the wealthy.
-The streets are lined with nice houses, the commerce is upscale, the restaurants are gourmet, and the Oklahoma City Golf & Country Club located there is exclusive.
-There are other such enclaves throughout the city, but Nichols Hills is notable even among them for sheer extravagance.
-The City of Village, immediately north, is a middle class post-World War II neighborhood which offers a more realistic price range to choose from, while still being near all the amenities of Nichols Hills.
+The City of Nichols Hills, just north of Belle Isle, is an enclave with nice houses, the commerce is upscale, the restaurants are gourmet, and is home to the Oklahoma City Golf & Country Club.
+The City of Village, immediately north, is a middle-class post-World War II neighborhood which offers a more moderate price range to choose from, while still being near all the amenities of Nichols Hills.
 Property values in The Village have increased in recent years due to its proximity to Lake Hefner and Nichols Hills neighborhood.